Sulfur hexafluoride lipid type a microspheres

-Sulfur hexafluoride lipid type a microspheres may cause serious allergic reactions, including anaphylactic shock.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving sulfur hexafluoride lipid type a microspheres.
+Sulfur hexafluoride lipid type a microspheres may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving sulfur hexafluoride lipid type a microspheres.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur: